 If you found these tips helpful or want to share more, please leave a comment and sign up to follow us.
 Pelvic Guru also welcomes and receives great comments and updates on the Facebook page.

-Blog post (copyright pending) by: Tracy Sher, MPT, CSCS. – Pelvic Physical Therapist, Faculty for Herman and Wallace Pelvic Rehabilitation Institute, Founder of Pelvic Guru, Consultant and National Speaker.
+Blog post by: Tracy Sher, MPT, CSCS. – Pelvic Physical Therapist, Faculty and Founder of Pelvic Guru, Consultant and National Speaker.